urbanjost/M_unicode/README.md

 limitations compared to languages like C++ regarding the ease of use with complex Unicode features (e.g., surrogate pairs, text directionality, normalization).
-For many uses of Unicode support of codepoints and system support fort UTF-8 encoding is sufficient, however.
+For many uses of Unicode support of codepoints and system support for UTF-8 encoding is sufficient, however.

-### In summary:

-While it is possible to include multibyte Unicode characters in Fortran source files, especially with modern Fortran standards and supportive compilers, it requires careful consideration of the compiler's capabilities and the source file's encoding.

  ## References
  * [![Unicode Home](docs/images/Unicode-Logo-Final-Blue-95x112.jpg)](https://home.unicode.org/)